coodoo/react-redux-isomorphic-example/README.md

 - It is highly recommented to always __remove__ `node_modules` and reinstall everything to avoid any possible issues

-- Nov 11, 2015
+- Mar.
+10, 2016
-	- Migrated to `react-router v1`
+	- upgrade everything to latest, including  react v15-rc1
-	- Migrated to 'react-transform-hmr'
+    - simplify the universal approach a bit

 ## The case for redux